-\ \ Base: Those who had sex with any non-regular female partner in last 3 months
+^{ } Base: Those who had sex with any non-regular female partner in last 3 months

-\\ \ Base: Those who had sex with any regular female partner in last 3 months
+^{ } Base: Those who had sex with any regular female partner in last 3 months

-Inter-state variations in consistent condom use, reveals that the proportion of respondents reporting consistent condom use with all their commercial female partners during last 3 months before the survey was significantly high in Maharashtra

-(77%), Kerala (75%), Jammu & Kashmir (72%), Orissa (72%), Karnataka (69%) and Goa (67%).
+Inter-state variations in consistent condom use, reveals that the proportion of respondents reporting consistent condom use with all their commercial female partners during last 3 months before the survey was significantly high in Maharashtra (77%), Kerala (75%), Jammu & Kashmir (72%), Orissa (72%), Karnataka (69%) and Goa (67%).
 Comparatively a low proportion of respondents reported consistent condom use in Assam (35%), Bihar (37%) and Other North East States (41%).

 About one-fifth (22%) of the respondents, who had sex with non-regular female partners in the last three months, reported using condom every time they had sex with all their non-regular female partners during the last 3 months.
-The consistent condom use among the respondents of various States falls ranged from 3% in Bihar to 38% in Kerala.
-Except for Kerala, the proportion of respondents in all the States reporting consistent use of condom was less than 30%.

 A very small proportion (7%) of the respondents reported consistent condom use with their regular partners during last 3 months before the survey.
 However, in Gujarat about one-fifth (21%) of the clients, who had sex with any regular female partner in last 3 months, reported consistent condom use with their regular female partners followed by Andhra Pradesh where it was 18%.
-In rest of the states, consistent condom use ranged between 3% to 9%.
+In rest of the States, consistent condom use ranged between 3% to 9%.

-4.5.8 Person Suggesting Condom Use at Last Sex with Commercial/Non-Regular/Regular Female Partner
+4.5.9 Person Suggesting Condom Use at Last Sex with Commercial/Non-Regular/Regular Female Partners